Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 > **Duration:** 10-15 minutes

 Understand your role as a Subject Matter Expert, the Learning Experience Designer's role, and the Dean's authority in course development.
 Clarity on roles prevents confusion and keeps development moving smoothly.

+### Overview / Script
+In your role as Subject Matter Expert, your responsibility is to dream big about what's possible in guiding inquisitive minds through your area of expertise.
+Yes, it's essential that the content be both accurate and relevant to what the Dean intends for the course (it needs to fit into the larger curriculum).
+But honestly it's not too difficult, in most subject areas, regarding most skills, to research and re-create the common path learners take in analogous courses.
+What we *can't* do, without your help, is imagine new, better, more compelling or relevant ways to teach the course.
+The Dean and/or LXD working with you on the course may push back or even veto some of your ideas, but it's always better to work from a coherent, passionate vision for what the course could be than from

+The Dean will set, maintain, and continuously adjust the frame for the course: Course description, outcomes, the intended function of the course in the larger curriculum.

+The LXD will oversee the development timeline, the androgogical principles, any "shadow curriculum" issues, decisions about new tools or technologies versus tried and true options. etc.

+**You** bring experience in the field and the irreplaceable ability to think creatively, from a place of authority, about ways to teach students about said field.
+So please dream big, and come to the meetings with your LXD with ideas for the course.
+Much of their job is figuring out how to make your vision possible.
+Just keep in mind that we are decisive about what is good for our students and what we can support, so even some amazing ideas just aren't possible.
+But we'll do our best if you can do yours.

 **Key Concepts:**
 - SME vs. LXD responsibilities